thavens/Covid-Networks-Outreach/README.md

 # Future
 - Support for robots.txt
 - Create better output when scraping (output is a mess to read)
-- Add time limit to scraping to stop when stuck on government documents (thinking about it)
+- Add time limit to scraping to stop when stuck on government documents